 Cloths have a special place in the cultural heritage of Bali, the use of textiles a living tradition in itself.
 Imbued with symbolism and meaning, they are more than just an article of clothing.
 The poleng, the ider-ider and the bebali cloths are required in ritual; and then there is also the appropriate ceremony attire one must wear.
-This has created a vibrant variety of textiles on the island.
+This has created a vibrant variety of textiles on the island, many of which have been preserved through the help of Threads of Life.

 Traditionally, many of these cloths were handmade.
 Cotton would be collected, spun into yarn and coloured with natural dyes, then the women would weave in their homes.
 A village craft in its purest form.
 But even being in constant demand for rite and ritual, Bali’s population of weavers has waned over the decades.